Want the perfect workout program?Take Quiz

 Here are the eight best hip hinge exercises.
 Putting these exercises together leads to an incredible hip hinge workout that targets the entire body.
 These are the moves to build your training program around.

 When you think of hip hinge exercises, the first one that should come to mind is the deadlift.
 The deadlift is the king of all hip hinge exercises.
-It is excellent for building muscle along the posterior chain and improving strength, power, and performance.
+Packed with deadlifting benefits, the move is excellent for building muscle along the posterior chain and improving strength, power, and performance.

 If you're new to this move you may notice your lumbar spine area is sore, which is because the deadlift is working and strengthening your low back muscles.